Higgs to charm quarks in vector boson fusion plus a photon: Introduction

 At the LHC, billions of $pp$ collisions happen every second but only a small fraction of these events will be recorded due to limitations in data storage capacity and rate limitations of the detector readout electronics.
 The judicious selection of events as using triggers such as isolated leptons, photons, or jets with high transverse momentum, are needed to record events of physical interest.
 Searching for the decay mode $H\to c\bar c$ with limited energy for the decay products requires incorporating the Higgs boson production mechanism to develop an efficient trigger strategy.
 There are currently two experimental probes of the charm-Yukawa coupling at the LHC.
-One approach is to use Higgs association production with a leptonically decaying $Z$ boson ($ZH$ channel)~\cite{Aaboud:2018fhh}.
+One approach is to use Higgs association production with a leptonically decaying $Z$ boson ($ZH$ channel)~\cite{Alves:2019ppy,Aaboud:2018fhh}.
 The $ZH$ channel provides a bound on $\mu$ of 110 for 36.1 $\text{fb}^{-1}$ of data, where $\mu$ is defined as the ratio of the new physics cross section and the SM expectation.
 An extrapolation of the ATLAS analysis leads to a projection of $\mu < $ 6 using 3 $\text{ab}^{-1}$ at the HL-LHC~\cite{ATLAS:2018tmw}.
-A similar result from CMS incorporating associated production with a $W$ boson, $Z$ to invisible decay modes and utilizing substructure techniques yields an observed constraint of $\mu < $ 70~\cite{Sirunyan:2019qia}.
+A recent preliminary result from ATLAS improves the sensitivity to $\mu <$ 26 by utilizing 139$\text{fb}^{-1}$ and the leptonic decays of the $W$ boson as well as $Z$ to invisible decays~\cite{ATLAS-CONF-2021-021}.
+A similar result from CMS also incorporating associated production with a $W$ boson, $Z$ to invisible decay modes and utilizing substructure techniques yields an observed constraint of $\mu < $ 70~\cite{Sirunyan:2019qia}.
 The LHCb experiment has provided limits using 1.98 $\text{fb}^{-1}$ of data, providing an observed constraint of $\mu <$ 6400 ~\cite{LHCb-CONF-2016-006}, with a projection of an upper limit on the $\mu$ of 50 after collecting 300 $\text{fb}^{-1}$ of data at 14 TeV assuming no improvements in the detector performance or analysis \cite{Bediaga:2018lhg}.